 Self-Employment Assistance – provides financial assistance, business training and professional support that enable clients to develop a business plan or start a business.

-CAP is seeks project proposals that provide the opportunity for Aboriginal Peoples to gain the skills required to find employment and to fill job gaps in sectors experiencing skills and labour shortages.
-CAP’s ISET program targets non-status and status Indians living in urban, rural and remote areas (off-reserve), Métis, and southern Inuit Indigenous Peoples in Canada.
+The Congress is seeking skills training project proposals that provide the opportunity for off-reserve Indigenous Peoples to gain skills required to find employment.
+Projects can begin activity as of April 2021.
+The Congress’s ISET program targets non-status and status Indians living in urban, rural and remote areas (off-reserve), Métis, and southern Inuit Indigenous Peoples in Canada.

-- Provide skills training that results in provincially-accredited or industry-recognized certification
+- Provides skills training that results in provincially-accredited or industry-recognized certification

-- Provide skills training that leads to employment for participants
+- Provides skills training that leads to employment for participants

-- Target non-Status Indians, Metis, and Southern Inuit
+- Targets non-Status Indians, Metis, and Southern Inuit

-- Include a focus on priority vulnerable groups (i.e. single parents, youth at risk, clients with multiple barriers, etc.)
+- Includes a focus on priority vulnerable groups (i.e. single parents, youth at risk, clients with multiple barriers, etc.)

-- Address identified or forecasted labour market shortages
+- Addresses identified or forecasted labour market shortages

 Individual client funding